archql/TetrisWin/README.md

   - `REGSTRD` state means the authentication process went successfully
   - However, `REJCTED` state means the authentication process failed
 - *TIP*
-  - to get SHA256 hash you 7zip.
-Please, do not use online services except your password is not very important to you.
+  - to get SHA256 hash you 7zip or online SHA256.
+Please, do not use online services if your password is very important to you.

 #### 🏷️NICKNAME CONTROLS:🏷️